Vet reveals how to stop your dog chewing their bed

 Chewing and other destructive behaviors are most common in puppies.
 In young puppies, chewing on a dog bed (or other object) is a natural extension of their tendency to explore everything with their mouth.
 It’s only natural that a puppy would want to explore that soft, fluffy bed that you purchased for them to lay on; unfortunately, they don’t realize they will destroy their bed in the process!

-In adult dogs, chewing is often motivated by boredom or anxiety.
+Do dogs get bored?
+Absolutely!
+In fact, in adult dogs, chewing is often motivated by boredom or anxiety.
 If your dog is left home alone for hours at a time in a crate with little to do, it’s only natural that they would begin to “play” with their bed to entertain themselves.
 Ultimately, this play behavior may result in chewing.
 Additionally, some dogs chew their beds due to separation anxiety.
 In these dogs, chewing can be a nervous habit, similar to how some people bite their fingernails when stressed.

 Less commonly, dogs chew due to an underlying medical issue.
 Hormonal imbalances, such as diabetes mellitus and Cushing’s disease, can result in an increased appetite and lead dogs to eat non-food items.
 If you notice a new onset of bed chewing in a middle-aged or older dog, schedule an appointment with your veterinarian to rule out underlying medical causes.